 All about Aquatic Therapy...how it can benefit YOU

 Water also provides assistance and resistance while exercising so that one can progress through various levels of activity while increasing functional strength and capacity.
-Aquatic therapy offers the added benefit of being able to utilize the multi-planar environment, working with or against resistance as well as the absence of eccentric muscle loading thus reducing post-exercise muscle soreness.
+Aquatic therapy offers the added benefit of being able to utilize the multi-planar environment, working with or against resistance as well as the absence of eccentric muscle loading, which reduces post-exercise muscle soreness.
 Aquatic therapy also can help by promoting healing to the site of injury and increasing circulation.
-Vasodilation in a warm water environment with the added compressive properties improve blood flow to the site resulting in increased oxygen delivery and healing of damaged tissue.
+Vasodilation in a warm water environment with the added compressive properties of the water improve blood flow to the site resulting in increased oxygen delivery and healing of damaged tissue.

-Benefits of Aquatic Therapy:
+A few additional benefits of Aquatic Therapy:

-· Increased aerobic capacity, endurance and sense of well-being
+- Increased aerobic capacity, endurance and sense of well-being

-· Diminished loss of bone density
+- Diminished loss of bone density

-· Decreased risk of safety compromise
+- Decreased risk of safety compromise, improved balance and proprioception

-· Improved ability to progress weight-bearing status while honoring weight restrictions
+- Improved ability to progress weight-bearing status while honoring weight restrictions